ReScience/ReScience-submission/article/article.md

 ## The data

 The data are available as an Excel file supplement to [an Ecology Letters publication](http://onlinelibrary.wiley.com/doi/10.1111/j.1461-0248.2009.01391.x/abstract) @Beninca2009.
 The Excel file contains several datasheets.
-Two are particularly important, as they are the source of the raw data (one contains original species abundances, the one with the nutrient concentrations).
-We saved these two datasheets as comma separated value text files.
+Two were particularly important, as they are the source of the raw data (one contains original species abundances, the one with the nutrient concentrations).
+We saved these two datasheets as comma separated value (csv) text files.
 In the code associated with this reproduction, these data files are read from the associated github repository.

-Another datasheet in the Ecology Letters supplement contains transformed variables, though this was not used in this reproduction, as we reproduced the described transformations and applied them to the raw data.

-We also received some data direct from Steve Ellner, see below for details.
+Another datasheet in the Ecology Letters supplement contains transformed variables (we also saved this as csv file, in order to use it in this reproduction).
+We also received a dataset direct from Steve Ellner, see below for details.

 ## Reproduction environment